Marketing for Government Contracting Companies

 4. Backlinks

-Technical SEO is developing the website to make it easy for the search engines to understand how the site is structured.
-It is also how we meet Google’s user-friendly criteria and will meet the (new) Core Web Vital requirements.
+Technical SEO is developing the website to make it easy for search engines to understand how the site is structured.
+It is also how we meet Google’s user-friendly criteria and meet the latest Core Web Vital requirements.

 On-page SEO is structuring each page so that the search engines understand what is important.
 These include page titles, URLs, H tags, and meta descriptions.